iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 Query Expressions
 =================

-Query expressions are a superset of filter expressions (see section :ref:`Filter Expressions`).
+Query expressions are a super set of filter expressions (see section :ref:`Filter Expressions`).
 Following the filter expression, the query expression can optionally have an ``ORDER BY`` keyword followed by a comma-separated list of field references.
 If the ``ORDER BY`` clause is present, the filter expression may be empty.
 The following strings are examples of query expressions: